kevin-wynn-cloud/AWS-Projects/Federated Queries/README.md

 # Federated Queries

-This project involved acquiring business insights from data within DynamoDB, particularly data derived from a customer request ticketing system, and performing queries on this dataset.
+This lab involved acquiring business insights from data within DynamoDB, particularly data derived from a customer request ticketing system, and performing queries on this dataset.

 # Solutions